HOME WISE Uranium Project > Radiation >

 The Canadian Nuclear Safety Commission (CNSC) has released a health study of the St. Lawrence, Newfoundland fluorspar miners.
 The purpose of this study is to better understand the relationship between exposure to radon gas and risk of lung cancer.
 This study updates earlier health studies of the Newfoundland fluorspar miners.
 The update includes over 50 years of mortality follow-up (1950-2001) and a new smoking survey.

-> View CNSC release July 25, 2005 external link · Backgrounder external link
+> View CNSC release July 25, 2005 · Backgrounder

 Sensitive method allows for chemical speciation analysis of uranium in drinking water

-The Institut für Radiochemie at Forschungszentrum Rossendorf external link (FZR), Germany, has for the first time used a very senstitive laser-spectroscopic method to analyze the chemical speciation of uranium in drinking water and bottled mineral waters.
+The Institut für Radiochemie at Forschungszentrum Rossendorf (FZR), Germany, has for the first time used a very senstitive laser-spectroscopic method to analyze the chemical speciation of uranium in drinking water and bottled mineral waters.
 The information now obtainable with the new method allows for better assessements of the toxicity of the uranium found in the samples.
 (FZR release July 21, 2005)

 Institute assesses uranium concentrations in German bottled mineral waters, demands better protection of infants